radiobenzene/Omega/README.md

 # Omega
-Official Repository for Metric Omega
+Official Repository for Metric Omega <br>
 Author - Uditangshu Aurangabadkar
 TO DO